cvxgrp/qcqp/README.md

 The simplest and recommended way of installing QCQP is to run ``pip install qcqp``.
 To install the package from source, run ``python setup.py install`` in the source directory.
+You may need to run the commands with the ``sudo`` privilege.

 Example
 -------
 The following code uses semidefinite relaxation (SDR) to get a lower bound on a random instance of the Boolean least squares problem.
+Then, using a candidate point generated from the SDR, it runs a coordinate descent method to attempt to find a feasible point with better objective value.
 ```
 from numpy.random import randn
 import cvxpy as cvx